jluo-github/Certifications/README.md

 - **Next.js:** Used for server-side rendering and routing.
 - **React:** Used for building the frontend of the website.
 - **TypeScript:** Added for type safety and improving code quality.
+- **Tailwind CSS:** Used for rapidly styling the user interface with utility classes.
 - **Shadcn-ui:** Implemented for designing and developing UI components.
 - **Jest:** Utilized for unit testing.
 - **GitHub Actions:** Utilized for automating CI/CD workflows.